bravetechnologycoop/BraveButtons/README.md

 1. to start the pairing tool, run `npm start`

-# How to set up a Brave Hub
+# How to set up a Brave Hub without Ansible

 1. follow the generic RPi setup instructions above

 1. cd into the `BraveButtons/pi` directory

-1. copy `template.pi_config.ini` to `pi_config.ini` and fill out variables appropriately for your local environment
+1. copy `example.pi_config.ini` to `pi_config.ini` and fill out variables appropriately for your local environment

 1. run `sudo ./setup_pi.sh pi_config.ini`